alefl10/SpriteKitDemo/README.md

  - A combination of both a visual and a programmatic approach was employed in the design and development of this project.
 This allowed to include and show a rich variety of tools, aspects, and elements that made the project and the game itself more complete in terms of learning/teaching purposes.

- - **This Game Application does not intendt to show a full version of a real game but rather to lay out the path for SpriteKit beginners to get started on a hands-on project.
+ - **This Game Application does not intend to show a full version of a real game but rather to lay out the path for SpriteKit beginners to get started on a hands-on project.
 Its main goal is to serve as a tutorial**

 ## Additional Info